 Canalha Restaurant

-Eating alone can be more than just a bite; it can be a little celebration of enjoying your own company.
+Eating alone is more than just a bite; it’s about enjoying your own company and pampering yourself.

 They sat me at the counter near the kitchen, where I had a front-row seat to everything.
-I could see the chefs working and the plating station.
-Watching them plate each dish was like a show.
+I could see the chefs working on the grills, and the plating station.

-The waiter brought great sourdough bread and tiny, salty, and delicious olives with the menu.
+The waiter brought tasty sourdough bread and tiny, salty, and delicious olives with the menu.

 For my appetizer, I ordered the smoked eel with light mayo sauce.
 The eel was tender and flavorful, and the sauce was perfect.
-I took my time with each bite, alternating with the sourdough to enjoy the flavors.
+I took my alternating the sourdough and eel and olives.

 For my main, I had grilled Goraz (seabream).
 The presentation was simple and beautiful.
 The fish was halved and sprinkled with sweet red pepper flakes and garlic.
 It came with green beans cooked just right and boiled potatoes.
-The Goraz was tender, the skin crispy and lightly salted—every bite was a pleasure.
-All the components on the plate worked together.
+The Goraz was tender, the skin crispy and lightly salted, every bite was a pleasure.

 The highlight was dessert: mashed, baked apple, matcha ice cream, and custard.
-Sweet, tart, and creamy, it was perfect.
-I finished with a small but great espresso.
+Sweet, tart, and creamy.
+I finished with a small, and potent espresso.

 The service at Canalha was excellent.
-The staff was professional and friendly, just right.
-They were attentive without being intrusive, which is a big plus when dining solo.
+The staff was attentive without being intrusive, which is a big plus when eating solo.

-If you’re dining alone, Canalha is a great choice.
-The counter seating is perfect for solo diners, with enough privacy to enjoy the restaurant but still be part of the action.
+If you’re dining alone (or going for lunch), Canalha is a good choice.
+The counter seating is perfect for solo diners, with enough privacy.

 It’s about a 10-minute walk from the MAAT Museum and the Codoaria Nacional Museum.
 If you feel like a walk, Belem is 25 minutes away, and the path along the water is beautiful.